-Specific reference is made to the Authority's audited financial statements for the year ended June 30, 2015, included as Appendix B to this Official Statement, and to the audited financial statements for each of the State Universities for the year ended June 30, 2015, except for Salem State University, which have been filed with the Municipal Securities Rulemaking Board (MSRB) through its Electronic Municipal Market Access (EMMA) system.
-It is expected that the audited financial statements for Salem State University will be filed with the MSRB through its EMMA system prior to the sale of the Series 2015A Bonds.
-Revenues and expenses related to the Authority's
+Specific reference is made to the Authority's audited financial statements for the year ended June 30, 2015, included as Appendix B to this Official Statement, and to the audited financial statements for each of the State Universities for the year ended June 30, 2015, which have been filed with the Municipal Securities Rulemaking Board (MSRB) through its Electronic Municipal Market Access (EMMA) system.
+Revenues and expenses related to the Authority's Projects are reported as auxiliary enterprise income and expenses in the financial statements of the individual State Universities.
+The Authority's financial statements include the revenues paid to the Authority by the